Feeding and Swallowing Program

 - sensory issues such as being unable to tolerate a texture or taste in the mouth

-- functional feeding disorders associated with medical conditions, ranging in severity and cause from gastroesophageal reflux to organ transplantation
+- feeding and swallowing disorders associated with medical conditions, ranging in severity and cause from gastroesophageal reflux to organ transplantation

-- functional feeding disorders associated with developmental disorders such as autism
+- feeding and swallowing disorders associated with developmental disorders such as autism

 - significant social or behavioral problems that impact eating